 Notification

-The AMP Advisory Council anticipates making decisions concerning which ensembles/proposals will receive AMP-PF support approximately two months after the deadline (i.e. by mid-September 2024).
-Successful applicants will be notified by AMACC staff via email with an AMP-PF funding agreement to follow in writing 3-4 weeks later.
-All other applicants will receive a notification letter along the same timeline.
+The AMP Advisory Council anticipates making decisions concerning which ensembles/proposals will receive AMP-PF support approximately two months after the submission deadline (i.e. by September 4, 2025).
+Successful applicants will be notified by AMP staff via email with an AMP-PF funding agreement (in writing) to follow 3-4 weeks later.
+All other applicants will receive a notification letter at the same time.

 Feedback

-The Council does welcome feedback on how to improve the AMP-PF application, evaluation, notification and implementation process.
+The Council eagerly welcomes feedback on how to improve the AMP-PF application, evaluation, notification and implementation processes.
 Feedback may be sent by email to music@azrielfoundation.org with the subject line “AMP-PF Feedback” or by post to:

 Attn: Azrieli Music Prizes Performance Fund